Houston Prostitution & Solicitation Lawyer

 - Potential issues with immigration and naturalization

 Convicted offenders of any sex crimes, from prostitution to child pornography, must register on the state offender’s list.
-Registered sex offenders lose some aspects of control over their lives — certain neighborhoods, jobs, and educational opportunities are off-limits.
+Registered sex offenders lose some aspects of control over their lives — specific neighborhoods, jobs, and educational opportunities are off-limits.

 The state sex offender registry is public information.
 Employers, landlords, and neighbors can search for offenders by location or name.
 They will see the details of your offense.